-The four non-management members of the Board of Directors of Croff Enterprises, Inc. met on June 13, 2005 to further review and discuss the "Offer to Purchase For Cash" which was subsequently filed with the SEC and mailed by Jensen Development Company and CS Finance L.L.C. ("Offerors") to the Preferred B shareholders of Croff Enterprises, Inc.
+The four non-management members of the Board of Directors of Croff Enterprises, Inc. met on July 19, 2005, to further review and discuss the "Amended OFFER TO PURCHASE FOR CASH" which has been filed with the SEC and mailed by Jensen Development Company, CS Finance L.L.C., and Mr. Gerald L. Jensen ("Offerors") to the Preferred B shareholders of Croff Enterprises, Inc.